Why Is My Cat Acting Like A Dog?

 Each kitty is unique on its own, regardless of its breed.
-However, some furballs out there might indeed do things, which aren’t innate to cats in general.
+However, some furballs out there might indeed do things, which aren’t very…”catlike”.

 But why are cats doing all of these and some other dog-like things?
 Are they confused about their own species?
 Not necessarily!
 In fact, once you discover the reasons behind it, your fluffy friend’s behavior will seem quite normal and sane.